We Conserve Lands in the Credit River Watershed

 - Protect natural features and functions

-- Provide nature appreciation and recreational opportunities
+- Provide large regional and nature appreciation and recreational opportunities

 - Promote mental and physical well-being